Yes, but we recommend you review our walk-in FAQ page before attending our office without an appointment.

 - Criminal defence: You have been arrested or charged with a crime.

 - Wrongful dismissal: You have been fired from your job without sufficient payment.
+However, to receive a free consultation for this type of case, you must complete this form first.

 - Personal injury: You have been involved a car accident, had a slip & fall, or been bitten by a dog, or you have been sexually assaulted.
 We do not represent clients in medical malpractice cases, or injuries caused by the police.